cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 - `metadex1`: Log additional information about MetaDEx transactions
 - `metadex2`: Log the state of the MetaDEx before and after each MetaDEx transaction
 - `metadex3`: Log the state of the MetaDEx before and after each MetaDEx action and log each MetaDEx object during iteration of MetaDEx maps
-- `packets`: Log additional information about the payload included within each Omni transaction
+- `packets`: Log additional information about the payload included within each Zus transaction
-- `packets_readonly`: Log additional information about the payload included within each Omni transaction when parsing in read only mode (e.g. via RPC interface)
+- `packets_readonly`: Log additional information about the payload included within each Zus transaction when parsing in read only mode (e.g. via RPC interface)
 - `walletcache`: Log additional information about the wallet cache and hits/misses
 - `consensus_hash`: Log additional information about each data point added to the consensus hash
 - `consensus_hash_every_block`: Generate and log a consensus hash for every block processed